 The segmentation texture separates what the camera can see in the foreground, from the background.
 To create it:

-Extracting the camera texture allows you to use the video captured by the camera as the effect plays, and use it as a texture in the effect.
-For segmentation effects, you'll add this texture to the user material, to render the user in the scene.
+Extracting the camera texture allows you to use the video captured by the camera as the effect plays as a texture in the effect.
+You'll add this texture to the user_material, to render the user in the scene.
 To create it:

 You should see the user in your scene: